 Halloween may have been and gone, but that doesn’t mean we have to put the pumpkins away just yet.
 Autumn has been declared pumpkin spice season, and the good news is that it’s really easy to make your own pumpkin spice mix at home.
 (Don’t worry, no pumpkins are harmed in the making of pumpkin spice mix – it’s all about getting the perfect combo of warming spices in gorgeous autumnal colours.)

 If you’re anything like me, you’ll already have a stash of part-used spices gathering dust in the back of the cupboard (or on a spice rack, if you’re either really retro or really organised!).
 I’ll often buy a jar of a certain spice just to use a teaspoon or two in a baking recipe or spicy dish, so making your own spice mixes is a great way to use these up before they go out of date.

 1-minute pumpkin spice recipe

-The good news is that pumpkin spice mix is super-easy to make and takes no time at all.
+This basic pumpkin spice mix is super-easy to make and takes no time at all.
 The most time-consuming part will be checking the labels on your spice jars to make sure you’re not accidentally throwing in chilli powder or paprika!

 Where to sprinkle your pumpkin spice?

+Baked oats, served warm from the oven, have a soft, cakey texture that’s so comforting for this time of year.
 SW Charley mixes pumpkin spice in with the yogurt when making her baked oats.
 Apple slices top off a warming breakfast that’s full of autumnal flavours.

 Slimming World pancakes